Working Papers

 Flood Risk, Market Segmentation, and the Impact of Disclosure on Housing Prices (Job Market Paper)

-Housing markets are spatially segmented, yet the empirical literature on climate risk capitalization typically treats flood risk as a uniform attribute valued consistently across geography.
-I argue that because homebuyers search within local markets, identification at wider spatial scales conflates within-neighborhood risk pricing with sorting across neighborhoods.
-The estimated discount therefore depends critically on how flood risk is relatively compared.
-Using a hedonic model applied to 41.4 million residential transactions, I compare estimates based on a one standard deviation increase in flood risk measured relative to the national, county, and ZIP code distributions.
-The implied discount declines from 4.9% when risk is indexed to national variation to 1.7% within counties and 0.9% within ZIP codes.
-This pattern suggests that much of the observed capitalization reflects cross-neighborhood differences rather than within-neighborhood pricing of marginal risk.
-I then examine whether information asymmetries lead buyers to underweight parcel-level flood risk prior to mandatory disclosure, exploiting South Carolina’s 2013 statewide flood disclosure mandate as a natural experiment.
-In a difference-in-differences framework, I find that the policy reform reduced prices for properties in Special Flood Hazard Areas by 5.4% relative to non-SFHA properties in the same county and month.
-A triple-difference specification further shows that disclosure steepened the price–risk gradient within the floodplain, with the capitalization of a one standard deviation increase in flood risk increasing by an additional 4.1% after the mandate.
-These findings are consistent with increased salience or improved information about flood hazards and suggest that targeted disclosure policies can meaningfully enhance the pricing of climate risk in residential
+Housing markets are spatially segmented, yet the empirical literature on climate risk capitalization typically treats flood exposure as a uniform attribute priced consistently across geography.
+This paper argues that the relevant unit of comparison for a homebuyer is not the national housing market but a local search set, and that estimated flood risk discounts depend critically on the spatial scale of identification.
+Using a hedonic framework applied to over 35 million residential transactions, I show that the estimated discount for flood exposure declines from 4.9% when identified using national variation to 1.7% within counties and just 0.9% within ZIP codes.
+This pattern indicates that most of the apparent capitalization of flood risk reflects differences across spatially segmented submarkets rather than marginal pricing within them.
+A small within-market gradient, however, may reflect either genuine indifference to parcel-level risk or incomplete information.
+To distinguish between these explanations, I exploit South Carolina’s 2013 statewide flood-disclosure reform as a natural experiment that exogenously expanded buyers’ information sets.
+Using a difference-in-differences design, I find that the mandate reduced prices for properties in Special Flood Hazard Areas by approximately 5.4% relative to non-SFHA properties in the same county and month.
+A triple-difference specification further shows that disclosure steepened the price–risk gradient within the floodplain, with the capitalization of a one standard deviation increase in flood risk falling by an additional 4.1% following the mandate.
+Together, these findings indicate that pre-mandate prices reflected an information asymmetry within spatially segmented markets, and that targeted disclosure policies can meaningfully improve the pricing of climate risk in residential markets.